Chart Color Schemes

 South Lake - Cockburn Central was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-South Lake-Cockburn Central, surveyed in June-August 2016, had a higher level of cultural diversity than most local markets.
-It reported that 20.7% of its population spoke languages other than English at home and 35.2% were born overseas.
-Christianity was the predominant religion, comprising 44.4% of the population.
+South Lake-Cockburn Central was found to have higher cultural diversity than most local markets, with 20.7% of its population speaking a language other than English at home and 35.2% born overseas.
+Christianity was the predominant religion in South Lake-Cockburn Central, comprising 44.4% of its population.
+However, Islam had an overrepresentation of 2.1%, compared to the regional average of 3.2%.

 Frequently Asked Questions - Diversity